 If you have found yourself in the unenviable situation of rifling through your photos before, frantically trying to suss out whether or not you have off-handedly binned important photos, this tutorial could be a valuable lesson for you!

 For the uninitiated, your iPhone’s handling of photo deletions is not all too dissimilar from deleting any file on your Mac.
 In essence, both platforms offer a temporary repository for the material deleted.
 The key difference is that on Mac we call it the Trash folder, whereas on iOS it comes in the shape of a smart album tucked away in Photos.
 The album is called ‘Recently Deleted’ and is your best shot at recovering deleted shots.
-Find out below how to access the folder, recover deleted photos and all the other bits and bobs you need to know about the process.
+Find out below how to recover deleted photos from your iPhone or iPad and all the other bits and bobs you need to know about the process.

 How to recover deleted iPhone photos

 2) Switch to the Albums tab in the bottom right corner of the menu.

 3) Next, you want to scroll to the end of the first grid of Album icons to find the square shaped trash icon, which should sit right above your own ‘My Album’ tab.
 Tap ‘Recently Deleted’.